malavikasajikumar/mbed-os/docs/design-documents/hal/0005-pin-names-Arduino-Uno-standard.md

             "ARDUINO_UNO"
         ],

-The Arduino Uno connector pins are defined in PinNames.h in the following location:
+The Arduino Uno connector pins are defined in the PinNames.h file for the specific BSP, usually in the following location (it may vary slightly from one vendor to another):

     targets/MCU_VENDOR/MCU_FAMILY/MCU_NAME/Board/PinNames.h